thinktomorrow/squanto/README.md

 $ composer test
 ```

-## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) and [CONDUCT](CONDUCT.md) for details.

 ## Security

-If you discover any security related issues, please email cavensben@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email to dev@thinktomorrow.be instead of using the issue tracker.

 ## Credits